-To obtain licensure as a teacher of French (K-12), the candidate must complete the required courses for a major in French, the Integrative Liberal Studies requirements, and those courses required by the Education Department for K-12 Foreign Language licensure.
+To obtain licensure as a teacher of French (K-12), the candidate must complete the Liberal Arts Core requirements, the required courses for a major in French, including FREN 400 as one of the 400-level electives, and the courses required by the Education Department for K-12 Foreign Language licensure.
 See the Education section of the catalog for additional information.